redbluesquare/DevOps-Course-Workshop-Module-11-Security/part_1.md

 You are now going to register a second application - a consumer of the protected API - that will access it by generating an access token.
 You will play the part of the second application by making HTTP requests yourself.
 To register it, create a second "app registration" in the Azure portal:

-Create a new app registration called `WeatherAppConsumer` (feel free to name it something else if you prefer!).
+Create a new app registration called `Weather App Consumer - <Your Initials>` (feel free to name it something else if you prefer!).

 * Once created, add a new **client secret** from the **Certificates & secrets**.
 Make a note of the secret's value - you will not be able to access this through the portal later.

 Next you'll need to grant API permission for the new application to access the first app registration you created.

 * Select **API permissions** => **Add a permission** => **My APIs** then click on your app and the role you created earlier (`WeatherApplicationRole`)
-* **Make sure you confirm the change by granting admin consent.** To do this, just click the tick icon above the table on the API permissions page.
-As you created the tenant you should have admin permissions to do so.
+* **To enable that role we will need to grant admin consent: contact your trainer so that they can do this now.** To do this, we will just click the tick icon above the table on the API permissions page, but you will not have permission.
+  * While you're waiting for a response,  continue to create the request in Part 2.2.
+That will succeed once the admin consent has been granted.

 ### 2.2: Get a token to access the web API